raspberrypi/documentation/hardware/raspberrypi/gpio.md

 ## Overview

 This page expands on the technical features of the GPIO pins available on BCM2835 in general.
-For usage examples, see the ##blah## section.
+For usage examples, see the [GPIO Usage](../../usage/gpio/introduction-to-gpio.md) section.
 When reading this page, reference should be made to the BCM2835 ARM Peripherals Datasheet, section 6.

 GPIO pins can be configured as either general-purpose input, general-purpose output or as one of up to 5 special alternate settings, the functions of which are pin-dependant.